ainfosec/FISSURE/README.md

+This branch is deprecated and could be deleted someday.
+The Python3_maint-3.8 and Python3_maint-3.10 branches were combined into the Python3 branch.
+Use the Python3 branch for the latest code.

+---

-# FISSURE - The RF Framework
+# ~FISSURE - The RF Framework~

 <img src="/docs/Icons/README/logo.png">